MP Materials Corp. (MP) Shares Down Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MP starting from QVT Financial LP, who sale 53,702 shares at the price of $31.62 back on Dec 14.
-After this action, QVT Financial LP now owns 1,120,014 shares of MP Materials Corp., valued at $1,698,057 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MP starting from Gold Daniel Allen, who sale 53,702 shares at the price of $31.62 back on Dec 14.
+After this action, Gold Daniel Allen now owns 1,120,014 shares of MP Materials Corp., valued at $1,698,057 using the latest closing price.

 Stock Fundamentals for MP